Roshan-yadav-evil-genius/TheOneEye/TheOneEye Automation Health Audit.md

   Which processes matter most to revenue and operations?

 * **Failure Points**
-  Where can workflows break due to API limits, UI changes, credentials, or logic gaps?
+  Where can workflows break due to API limits, UI changes, credentials, logic gaps, data processing errors, or intelligence failures?

 * **Ownership & Accountability**
   Who is responsible when something fails — and is that ownership clear?